 Q. What is your favourite lunchbox?

-A. Without a doubt my favourite and most used lunchboxes at the moment are the Yumbox (which will be available to buy here in the UK from June of this year) and my Laptop Lunches Bento Box.
-I also love the EasyLunchbox, but it isn’t currently available in the UK unfortunately.
+A. Without a doubt my favourite and most used lunchboxes at the moment are the Yumbox (which I now sell in the Eats Amazing Shop) and my Laptop Lunches Bento Box.
+I also love the EasyLunchbox, but it isn't currently available in the UK unfortunately.
 I often use my mini two-compartment clip boxes for after school snacks or smaller lunches.
 They are identical to these ones made by Sistema.
 I also have a soft spot for our cute IKEA doggie lunchbox!

 Q. How do you cut food into such tiny shapes?